alexfurrow/560-Final-Project/README.md

 - Dry Clean Only: 'yes', 'no'

  Files in this Repo:
- 1) Classification model(doc2vec).ipynb - an attempt at using a logistic regression on doc2vec embeddings that had 83.1% accuracy on the validation data set
+ 1) Classification model - this folder includes an attempt at using a logistic regression on doc2vec embeddings that had 83.1% accuracy on the validation data set
  2) Data-Preprocessing-Sandra-Chen.ipynb - data preprocessing steps, including regex cleaning, stopword removal, lemmatization, etc
  3) Initial Look at the Data.ipynb - this file is to document the initial data exploration
  4) One Hot Encoding and Duplicate Removal.ipynb - for all attributed data (training data) each of the tags are one hot encoded and duplicates on the product_id are removed, this is for training models.
 The result of this file is the "Encoded Data" folder